 Grandmother’s Birthday (1893), John Henry Lorimer, Musée d’Orsay, Photo: © Réunion des Musées Nationaux-Grand Palais

-Kellie held both the family memories and the natural beauty which inspired John Henry Lorimer.
+John Henry was inspired both by the people within Kellie Castle and by the place itself.
 “The view from the Castle embraces the whole estuary of the Forth, from the Isle of May to Edinburgh, together with the opposite coast, from North Berwick Law and the Bass as far inland as the Lammermoor hills,” wrote Prof. James.

 Fellow artist and friend W. D. McKay wrote that John Henry’s paintings captured “the glamour and mystery of twilight and dawn, the white heat of the noon tide, and the diffused light of our grey northern skies.”
-The light of John Henry's teacher William McTaggert streams into his early work yet it does not evolve into the flickering strokes of the Impressionists.
-The intentions of Claude Monet were considered “eccentric,” but he admired “good qualities of colour and air.”
-John Henry spent ten weeks in Paris with Carolus-Duran, who emphasised unified tone and whose “eternal injunction was ‘simplify things.’”
+Yet his light and landscapes never evolved into the flickering strokes of the Impressionists, who were in the midst of hosting their independent exhibitions while John Henry was in Paris, studying under Carolus-Duran.
+John Henry considered the intentions of Claude Monet “eccentric,” although he did admire his “good qualities of colour and air.”

 William James Lorimer, John Henry’s great nephew, reflected that the same particular British light and air of the East Coast, represented by John Constable in Suffolk, is depicted by John Henry in Fife.
-In my own dyed screen-prints, I strove to capture the same light which floods the paintings set at Kellie, less than two miles from my home.
-The birds which soar across the silk were made from arrangements of leaves and seeds gathered from the fields under the Scottish skies which inspired me.
+Charlotte Lorimer also found inspiration in the skies of Fife.
+In her screen-prints, she strove to capture the same light which floods the paintings set at Kellie, less than two miles from her home.
+The birds which soar across the silk were made from arrangements of leaves and seeds gathered from the fields under the Fife skies.

 View from Kellie Castle, John Henry Lorimer, Private Collection, Photo: © Charlotte Lorimer